OShane-McKenzie/wayland/README.md

 ### Manual Configuration

-For complete control, use the low-level `WaylandWindowManager`:
+For complete control, use the low-level `WaylandWindowManager` directly:

 ```kotlin
 val manager = WaylandWindowManager()